scala-js/scala-js-macrotask-executor/README.md

 The `setImmediate` function was first introduced in Node.js, and its purpose is to solve *exactly* this problem: a faster `setTimeout(..., 0)`.
 In particular, `setImmediate(...)` is *semantically* equivalent to `setTimeout(0, ...)`, except without the associated clamping: it doesn't include a delay mechanism of any sort, it simply takes a callback and immediately submits it to the event loop, which in turn will run the callback as soon as its turn comes up.

 Unfortunately, `setImmediate` isn't available on every platform.
 For reasons of... their own, Mozilla, Google, and Apple have all strenuously objected to the inclusion of `setImmediate` in the W3C standard set, despite the proposal (which originated at Microsoft) and obvious usefulness.
-This in turn has resulted in an all-too familiar patchwork of inconsistency across the JavaScript space.
+This in turn has resulted in inconsistency across the JavaScript space.

 That's the bad news.
 The good news is that all modern browsers include *some* sort of functionality which can be exploited to emulate `setImmediate` with similar performance characteristics.
 In particular, *most* environments take advantage of `postMessage` in some way.
 If you're interested in the nitty-gritty details of how this works, you are referred to [this excellent readme](https://github.com/YuzuJS/setImmediate#the-tricks).